dendronhq/dendron-site/vault/dendron.community.what-are-you-reading.md

 id: iGINmRi486lDIr9j5COT4
 title: What Are You Reading
 desc: ''
-updated: 1632795312823
+updated: 1632846875744
 created: 1632793530693
 ---

 ## Summary

-This is a discord channel in Dendron where Dendrologists talks about books, articles, and ideas that they've been thinking about.
+This is a discord channel where Dendrologists talks about books, articles, and ideas that they've been thinking about.

+## Staff Picks
-Every week, we'll pin a staff favorite in the channel to help seed the discussion.
+Every week, we'll pin a staff favorite in the `#what-are-you-reading` channel to help seed discussion and share something that has caught our eye.